All blog posts

 When you learn how to calculate gross profit, you’ll unlock an important metric that can tell you a lot about the wellness of your business.

-Unlike net revenue, gross profit can tell you how much your business is making after you’ve spent what’s necessary to manufacture your products.
+Unlike net revenue, Gross Profit can tell you how much your business is making after you’ve spent what’s necessary to manufacture your products.

 Calculating gross profit is easy, especially for Shopify users.
 Tresl Segments also uses this metric to help you segment your audience and refine your marketing strategy.